Exclusive - Samsung talks to BlackBerry about $7.5 billion buyout: source

-NEW YORK (Story corrects In paragraph 3 of Jan.
-14 story, changes to Representatives from the companies, from Executives)

-Samsung Electronics recently offered to buy BlackBerry Ltd (BBRY.O) (BB.TO) for as much as $7.5 billion (5 billion pounds), seeking its valuable patents as it battles Apple (AAPL.O) in the corporate market, according to a person familiar with the matter and documents seen by Reuters.
+NEW YORK/SEOUL Samsung Electronics recently offered to buy BlackBerry Ltd for as much as $7.5 billion (4.93 billion pounds), seeking its valuable patents as it battles Apple in the corporate market, according to a person familiar with the matter and documents seen by Reuters.

 Representatives from the two companies, which are working with advisers, met last week to discuss a potential transaction, the source said, asking not to be identified because the conversations are private.